selco13/HLNOS9/README.md

 dispatcher.

 Next, I decided that the PlatinumDesktop could also control Opening and Closing PlatinumApps, which would in turn control its own windows.
-Opening a PlatinumApp also adds an entry to the `appSwitcherMenu` array, which keeps track of all the open apps and displays them in the Appication Switcher, the top-right component of the Desktop Menu.
+Opening a ClassicyApp also adds an entry to the `appSwitcherMenu` array, which keeps track of all the open apps and displays them in the Appication Switcher, the top-right component of the Desktop Menu.

 One of the other neat quirks of MacOS Classic and MacOS today is the top Desktop Menu Bar, whose contents changes based